 Rebecca Ryals (PI)

-I am an Assistant Professor in the School of Natural Sciences’ Life and Environmental Sciences Unit at the University of California, Merced.
+I am an Assistant Professor of Agroecology in the School of Natural Sciences’ Life and Environmental Sciences Unit at the University of California, Merced.

 If you are interested in opportunities in lab, please contact me at rryals[at]ucmerced.edu.